allegro/blog/_posts/2018-02-15-how-to-approach-testing-in-development-process.md

 layout: post
 title: How to approach testing in development process?
 author: wojciech.lizakowski
-tags: [manual tests, tech, iOS, testing, UI testing, test automation, release process, test]
+tags: [manual tests, tech, ios, testing, ui testing, test automation, release process, test]
 ---

 Application release process, or in fact software development process, as a release is the final stage of application